Christmas-Missionary/20_seconds_2024/README.md

 # What's with the "other_copyrights" folder?

-`GODOT_ENGINE` and `GODOT_3RD_PARTY` are there to fulfill any licenses they come with.
+`GODOT_ENGINE` and `GODOT_3RD_PARTY` are there to fulfill all licenses from the Godot Engine and components used.
-The files themselves are not important to the game, as it's contents are embedded in the Engine.
+The files themselves are not important to the game, as its contents are embedded in the Engine.
 The assets listed in `this_project.txt` belong to other copyright holders with their own licenses.